In English

 North Zone of Recife

-I grew up in Casa Forte neighborhood.
-If you have the time to go there, I recommend stopping by Praça de Casa Forte (Casa Forte Square, also known as Praça da Vitória Régia, or Water Lilly Square).
-It was the first public garden created by famous Brazilian landscaper Burle Marx.
-In addition to enjoying the water lilies that decorate the square’s small ponds, you can go to one of the restaurants, bars and cafes around the square (I recommend the ice cream from Bellucci).
+I actually grew up in Casa Forte.
+If you have time to explore the area, I suggest starting at Praça de Casa Forte (Casa Forte Square), also known as Praça da Vitória Régia (Water Lily Square).
+This was the first public garden designed by renowned Brazilian landscaper Burle Marx.
+You’ll see beautiful water lilies in the square’s small ponds, and I recommend stopping by one of the nearby cafes or restaurants—try the ice cream at Bellucci!

 praça de casa forte - square in recife

-Then, cross Avenida 17 de Agosto (the neighborhood’s main avenue) and enter the historic Estrada Real do Poço (Real do Poço Street), one of the entrances to the charming neighborhood of Poço da Panela.
-This area feels like a small town, with its old houses and quiet streets.
+Afterward, cross Avenida 17 de Agosto (the main avenue of the neighborhood) and walk into the historic Estrada Real do Poço (Real do Poço Street), which leads to the quaint neighborhood of Poço da Panela.
+This area feels like a small town, with old houses and peaceful streets.

 poço da panela